dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 Depending on your system `CUDA` version, you may want to change `cuda11` to `cuda10` especially on older systems.
 The number following the `CUDA` version is the version of IceVision.
 The version I'm using for this blog post is `0.12.0`.
-You can alternatively specify `master` to install the bleeding edge version of IceVision from the master branch on Github.
+You can alternatively replace the version number with `master` to install the bleeding edge version of IceVision from the master branch on Github.

 If you would like to install the CPU version of the library it can be done with:
 ```bash